M-Shrief/Adeeb_ExpressTS_Postgres/Readme.md

 **Overview, and file structure**:

-- _app_ is the main file for app logic, initializing middlewares and routes, and connecting to our Postgres Database.
+- _app_ is the main file for app logic, initializing middlewares and routes, and connecting to our Postgres Database using TypeORM.

 - _index_ is the server file to run the app.